Olive Oil and Dementia: The Power of 7 Grams

 3. Improved Blood Flow to the Brain

-4. Brain Strengthening
+4. Strengthening the Brain

-5. Protection against Alzheimer's
+5. Protection Against Alzheimer's

-6. Improving Synaptic Function
+6. Improvement of Synaptic Function

 A well-functioning brain requires healthy synapses, the connections between nerve cells.
 Olive oil supports synaptic function by improving cellular communication and promoting neuroplasticity.
 This helps the brain remain flexible and resilient, which is essential for maintaining memory and learning ability, and for reducing the risk of dementia.